 The design criteria

 The purpose of the Vietnam Veterans Memorial was to honor all who had served, with a special tribute – their names engraved – for those who did not return.
-The chief design criteria were that the memorial be 1) reflective and contemplative in character; 2) be harmonious with its site and environment, 3) make no political statement about the war itself, and 4) contain the names of all who died or remain missing.
+The chief design criteria were that the memorial be 1) reflective and contemplative in character; 2) be harmonious with its site and environment, 3) make no political statement about the war itself, and 4) contain the names of all who died or remained missing.
 “The hope is that the creation of the Memorial will begin a healing process,” Doubek wrote.

 Healing meant many things to many people.
 Could a memorial accomplish such an enormous and daunting task?
 Could it heal the chasm within society, promote closure, show gratitude to those who served, comfort those in grief, and remind future generations of the toll wrought by war?
 Moreover, could it accomplish all of that while listing the approximately 58,000 names in an artistic, meaningful way?